Pío Romero Bosque: Later life and death

-In December 1931, the Salvadoran military overthrew Araujo's government and installed his vice president, General Maximiliano Hernández Martínez, as the country's provisional president.
+In December 1931, the Salvadoran military overthrew Araujo's government and installed his vice president, Brigadier General Maximiliano Hernández Martínez, as the country's provisional president.
 Romero attempted to organize a political campaign to defeat Martínez in the 1935 presidential election, but Romero fled the country in December 1933 for exile in Costa Rica after Martínez himself accused Romero of organizing a "communist sedition".
 Romero had also come under heavy monitoring by the orejas informant network.
 In a February 1934 interview with a U.S. military attaché, Romero denied plotting against Martínez.

 Romero died in Nicaragua on 10 December 1935.
 (Note: According to Héctor Lindo Fuentes, Erik K. Ching, and Rafael A. Lara Martínez, Bosque died in Costa Rica in 1934.)
 Martínez's government eventually reversed Romero's democratic reforms and El Salvador came under undemocratic military rule for the next five decades.

 Legacy

 British author Alastair White described Romero's presidency as "the beginning of a period of transition ending with the suppression of the rebellion of 1932, after which the new order of things was apparent".
 American author Thomas P. Anderson wrote that Romero was remembered in El Salvador as "a kind of Salvadoran Good King Wenceslaus" and described his presidency as a "golden age in the country's troubled history".
 Conversely, Salvadoran conservative editorialist Juan Ulloa blamed Romero's democratic reforms as directly causing La Matanza, a 1932 rebellion led by Martí and the PCES followed up by the mass killings of up to 40,000 people.
 Ulloa also accused Romero of "knowing its [communist] leaders" ("conoció sus lideres [comunistas]").